TypeScript | Type Challenges

 type MyPick<T, K extends keyof T> = { [P in K]: T[P] }

-Implement the built-in Readonly<T>
+Implement the built-in Readonly<T> generic without using it.

 type MyReadonly<T> = {